 Headings are important for formatting purposes, but research shows that they also matter for search rankings on a more direct level.
 There are several types of header tags.
 You have your H1, your H2, and your H3.
 Some websites even have H4s and H5s, depending on their style sheet.

-The header that matters most for on-page SEO is the H1.
-It is essentially considered a subtitle on a given web page.
-That’s why it’s ideal to have your keyword within the H1.
+The H1 header matters most for on-page SEO.
+It is essentially considered a subtitle on a given web page, so having your keyword within is ideal.

 URL Slugs